 Marius Clemens is Research Associate in the Forecasting and Economic Policy Department at DIW Berlin.
 His current research focuses on the medium-term business cycle, the growth and distributional effects of European labour market integration as well as the effects of fiscal policy.
 (Photo: DIW Berlin, F. Schuh)

-Mareike Kleine is Professor of Global and European Governance at the Hertie School of Governance for the academic year 2018/2019 and Associate Professor of EU and International Politics at the London School of Economics and Political Science.
+Mareike Kleine is Professor of Global and European Governance at the Hertie School for the academic year 2018/2019 and Associate Professor of EU and International Politics at the London School of Economics and Political Science.
 Her research interests include international organisations, EU politics and integration, the dynamics between domestic politics and international institutions, international and comparative political economy, informal governance, and normative questions of global governance.

 This event is hosted in cooperation with the DIW Berlin (the German Institute for Economic Research).